 Safety Data Sheets (SDS) contain information about regulatory classification, health hazards, toxicity, first aid and fire information for the products in the pipeline.
 SDS information regarding hazardous products is available at various locations across our system.
-In the event of an Alliance pipeline incident, our representatives will provide emergency responders with the SDS for the product in the pipeline.
+In the event of an Enbridge pipeline incident, Enbridge representatives will provide emergency responders with the SDS for the product in the pipeline.